dgm9704/Xoxo/README.md

 - Australian and Finnish SBR message structures

-- Parsing of Inline XBRL from ESMA ESEF
+- Parsing of Inline XBRL to "normal" instance (from ESMA ESEF)

 - Bare-bones implementation of reading and writing xBRL-csv (no connection to "normal" XBRL yet)